man-group/sparrow/docs/source/typed_array.md

 std::cout << i << std::endl; // Prints 7
 ```

-However, assigning null to a nullable proxy does not change the underlying value, it just reset the internal
+However, assigning null to a nullable proxy does not change the underlying value; it just resets the internal
-flags:
+flag:

 ```cpp
 #include "sparrow/sparrow.hpp"